benklassen77/benklassen77.github.io/music/musicappreciation.md

 - secular
 - extraordinary, polyphonic complexity. **Isorhythm** = 2 basic aspects of music melody and rhythm could be isolated
+  - One isorhythmic composer Guillaume de Machaut.
+Eg. Quant en moy (1350)
 - art became more humanistic again

+## Lecture 4 - Intro to the Renaissance

+2 rules of thought that explain shift from God-serving to egocentric society

+1. MEDIEVAL THOUGHT: credo ut intelligam: understanding can only come through belief
+2. 15th CENTURY THOUGHT: intelligo ut credam: belief can only come through understanding

+Reneissance Events

+- classicism: language, literature, philosophy, art, architecture etc.

+> "At the core of ancient greek and roman writings {rhetoric, education, poetry, morals philosophy}, the central figure was not Christ; not the transient, 'worthless' figure of humankind as described by mediaval theologians, but man - independent, intelligent, adventurous, and capable" - Burke

+- lead to humanism movement, with emphasis on human accomplishments
+- 95 thesis - Martin Luther
+- Education: secular education.
+Highered scholars instead of church
+- Printing press (1450)
+- Art (botticelli, da vince, rafael)